the-turing-way/the-turing-way/book/website/foreword/embracing-digital-commons.md

 Through proactive measures, we cultivate an environment that champions inclusion, collaboration, and ethical research, fostering a diverse range of contributors and a broad spectrum of knowledge outputs.

 * In _The Turing Way_, we offer clear community participation guidelines, a Code of Conduct, an acknowledgement process, and detailed resources outlining our operational methods.
-By creating pathways for involvement in both non-governance and governance roles, we actively support diverse community members and their unique contributions to _The Turing Way_.
+By creating pathways for involvement at different levels of governance, we actively support diverse community members and their unique contributions to _The Turing Way_.
 * Our resources are designed to embody and promote EDIA (Equity, Diversity, Inclusion, and Accessibility) principles.

 ### 3. Actively exemplify the practices we share